dthies/moodle-qformat_h5p/README.md

 Certain h5p content types are able to be translated into questions using standard Moodle question types.
-Not all h5p content types will be supported since they do not all have analogous Moode question types with similar functionality.
+Not all h5p content types will be supported since they do not all have analogous Moodle question types with similar functionality.
 There will be some unavoidable differences in behaviour.